-Abercorn Village is situated hear Hopteoun House, west of South Queensferry.
+12.15 Abercorn Village is situated hear Hopteoun House, west of South Queensferry.
 While the parish of Abercorn is mentioned by the Venerable Bede as early as 696 AD, the church adjacent to the estate village, is partly 12th Century Norman, although it is mostly post-Reformation and was refurbished in 1893.

-A small museum in the Kirk yard, owned by the council, preserves the remains of an 8th century stone cross and other associated local stonework and memorials.
+12.16 A small museum in the Kirk yard, owned by the council, preserves the remains of an 8th century stone cross and other associated local stonework and memorials.
 There is nearby the ruins of Abercorn Castle, which may be on the site of a former iron-age fort, overlooking the Firth of Forth.
 The construction of Hopetoun House, just to the east of the village, began in 1699.

-The area of Abercorn village and Hopetoun Estate, principally around the category A listed Hopetoun House, is of sufficient special architectural and historic interest to consider conservation area status.
+12.17 The area of Abercorn village and Hopetoun Estate, principally around the category A listed Hopetoun House, is of sufficient special architectural and historic interest to consider upgrading it from its current 'Area of Built Heritage & Townscape Value' to Conservation Area status.